 Difficulties with orgasm

 Presence/absence of morning erections

 The International Index of Erectile Function (IIEF-5) is an objective 5-item questionnaire frequently used by urologists to assess the severity of a patient’s ED.
-The tool asks patients to consider the following six questions on a scale of one to five (Table 2).
+The tool asks patients to consider the following five questions on a scale of one to five over the last 6 months:13